Our staff has put together the following list of frequently asked questions.

 How much does the weight program cost?

 The cost of the program generally varies.
 Most patients prefer for us to bill their insurance company, although not all plans cover the program.
 If your insurance does not cover our program, we offer a discounted cash pay price.
-The number of visits you come in for is determined by your treatment plan and goals that you will develop with Dr. Burden.
+The number of visits you come in for is determined by your treatment plan and goals that you will develop with our clinical staff.